raspiblitz/raspiblitz/alternative.platforms/dietpi/Odroid_HC1_XU4.md

 * Run this command to build from the master branch of @rootzoll:
 `wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh`
-This will take a couple minutes depending on your internet ceonnection and the processing power of the SBC.
+This will take a couple minutes depending on your internet connection and the processing power of the SBC.

 * Format of the command to build the SDcard from an alternative branch:
 `wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh [BRANCH] [GITHUB-USERNAME]`